 So, when these unexpected things happen, with what kind of attitude will it be correct for us to face these things?
 God’s words say: “These daily vicissitudes and the ways they unfold, or the patterns by which they play out, are constant reminders to humanity that nothing happens at random, that these things’ ramifications, and their inevitability, cannot be shifted by human will. … From these daily vicissitudes to the fates of entire human lives, there is nothing that does not reveal the Creator’s plans and His sovereignty; there is nothing that does not send the message that ‘the Creator’s authority cannot be exceeded,’ that does not convey the eternal truth that ‘the Creator’s authority is supreme.’”
 “When confronting real-life problems, how should you know and understand God’s authority and His sovereignty?
 When you do not know how to understand, handle, and experience these problems, what attitude should you adopt to show your intention, your desire, and your reality of submitting to God’s sovereignty and arrangements?
 First you must learn to wait; then you must learn to seek; then you must learn to submit.
 ‘Waiting’ means waiting for the time of God, awaiting the people, events, and things that He has arranged for you, waiting for His will to gradually reveal itself to you.
 ‘Seeking’ means observing and understanding God’s thoughtful intentions for you through the people, events, and things that He has laid out, understanding the truth through them, understanding what humans must accomplish and the ways they must keep, understanding what results God means to achieve in humans and what accomplishments He means to attain in them.
 ‘Submitting,’ of course, refers to accepting the people, events, and things that God has orchestrated, accepting His sovereignty and, through it, coming to know how the Creator dictates man’s fate, how He supplies man with His life, how He works the truth into man.
 All things under God’s arrangements and sovereignty obey natural laws, and if you resolve to let God arrange and dictate everything for you, you should learn to wait, you should learn to seek, you should learn to submit.
 This is the attitude that every person who wants to submit to God’s authority must take, the basic quality that every person who wants to accept God’s sovereignty and arrangements must possess.”
 I thought: In all unforeseen things, what we should learn the most is to wait, to seek and to submit, just like the saying “Let’s play it by ear” that we often speak of.
 Because besides God, none of us can control any happening or its law of development.
 Only by choosing to obey God can we calmly face the ups and downs, and the disappointments and frustrations in life.

 In fact, not only will we be faced with difficulties and setbacks in the pursuit of our studies and careers, we will also encounter different kinds of difficulties and temptations on the path of belief in God.
 Sometimes we will be mocked and reviled by others in, sometimes we will encounter obstruction and persecution from our unbelieving families, and even sometimes we will have to choose from job, money and God.
 Because of these, we ever hesitated, lost courage, and hoped that God could quickly move these adversities away.
 But when things backfired on us, we would still become negative and regress, not knowing how to go forward.
 Actually, at such times we can find the ways of practice from God’s word, that is, we should first learn to wait, and then learn to seek and obey.
 During the time of seeking and obeying, we will reap more gains that can’t be reaped in a comfortable environment.
 I recalled my father, who started believing in God a few years earlier than me.
-In order to bring more good people that were willing to before God and let them get the chance to by God, my father confidently went to preach the gospel to my uncles.
+In order to bring more good people that were willing to believe in God before God and let them get the chance to be saved by God, my father confidently went to preach the gospel to my uncles.
 However, they repaid him with insults and cold-shoulder.
 Faced with the misunderstandings from them, he was very weak and negative.
 Yet under the guidance of God’s word as well as with the brothers and sisters’ fellowship and help, he understood God’s urgency to save man and knew that God wanted to perfect his faith and perseverance in practical difficulties.
 Therefore, he saw through Satan’s scheme and no longer shrank back because of the difficulties in front of him.
 Meanwhile, he regained the faith and continued to cooperate with God and preach the gospel to more people.
 After suffering the derision and persecution, he had a closer relationship with God and a greater resolution to satisfy God.
 In fact, on the path of believing in God, there still will be lots of trials, refinements and sufferings accompanying us.
 But since we recognize God to be the truth and recognize this way to be the true way, we should believe in and follow God to the end.
 Although there will be hardships and frustrations on the path, we don’t lose heart, for every time after we experience one hardship, our entry into life will reach a new level.
 The hardship and frustration will increase our confidence and build our willpower.
 Finally, after suffering these, we will become the ones who have a new life and the ones who are perfected and gained by God.

 The Bible says, “And I will bring the third part through the fire, and will refine them as silver is refined, and will try them as gold is tried: they shall call on my name, and I will hear them: I will say, It is my people: and they shall say, The LORD is my God” (Zechariah 13:9).
 Almighty God says, “Since you are certain that this way is true, you must follow it until the end; you must maintain your devotion to God.
 Since you have seen that God Himself has come to the earth to perfect you, you should give your heart entirely to Him.
 No matter what He does, even if He determines an unfavorable outcome for you at the very end, you can still follow Him.
 This is maintaining your purity in front of God.
 Offering a holy spiritual body and a pure virgin to God means keeping a heart of sincerity in front of God.
 For mankind, sincerity is purity, and being able to be sincere toward God is maintaining purity.”